Voilett-Roze/asus/LetsEncrypt.md

 #!/bin/sh
 exec /sbin/ddns_custom_updated 1
 ```
-Unfortunately, Let's Encrypt would work in this way, at least not in the 386.7 release.
+Unfortunately, Let's Encrypt would not work in this way, at least not in the 386.7 release.
 It appeared that the `/usr/sbin/acme.sh` will not be invoked at all.
 In the 386.7 release, the script is based on version 2.8.3 of [acme.sh](https://github.com/acmesh-official/acme.sh/), which could be too old to work.

 # Invoking Let's Encrypt via SSH
 The script `acme.sh` supports a `--standalone` mode that will start a HTTP server in port 80 to implement a challenge-response connection with the certificate authority.
-This mode requires that port 80 is available.
-By default, the ASUS web server (`httpd`) will listen at port 80, even if HTTP logins are disabled in the web UI.
+This mode requires that port 80 be available.
+By default, the ASUS web UI server (`httpd`) will listen at port 80, even if HTTP logins are disabled in the web UI.

 1. In the web UI, under **Administration - System** and **Local Access Config**, ensure that the **HTTP LAN port** is _not_ 80.
 1. Invoke the following commands.